 A bit of a rant today, but I felt it had to be said.
 These are the reasons I wanted to start this website and create a bread baking course.
 See my first ever post here, I probably wasn't as open then!

 There’s certain things here that bug me, and perhaps depending on where you are in your bread baking journey you’ll possibly find the same frustrations.
 The industry should be supporting baker beginners to grow by making it easy and teaching skills that are accurate.

 That’s why I get frustrated.
 I just want people to realise how easy it can be to learn to bake breads from across the world by putting in a bit of effort and learning the skills from an accurate person.

-But then anyone can be anyone they like for a few moments online.
+But then anyone can be anyone for a few moments online.
 There’s no cv check up or interview.

 Are there any good YouTube baking videos?

 There are many great baking videos on YouTube, unfortunately there are lots of wrong stuff muddled up too!
 I've found the most interesting videos are the foreign bakers who teach their rustic techniques.